 TRACK SIZE 2.66 mile tri-oval course TRACK WIDTH 48-feet wide, with an apron that is an additional 12 feet in width TURNS 1-2 33° banking TURNS 3-4 33° banking TRI-OVAL 16.5° banking FRONTSTRETCH LENGTH 4,300 feet ALABAMA GANG SUPERSTRETCH (BACKSTRETCH) LENGTH 4,000 feet

 Pit Road length: 1,730 feet from the entrance to exit 44 stalls: 30 feet by 64 feet.
-The area behind the wall of each put stall: 30 feet by 21 feet.
+The area behind the wall of each pit stall: 30 feet by 21 feet.

-There are four NEW NASCAR Cup Series Garages in the Talladega Garage Experience.
-Each structure has 11 bays each, a total of 44 bays.
-The NASCAR Xfinity/Camping World Truck Series garage at Talladega Superspeedway is the old Cup Series garage.
-The NASCAR Xfinity/Camping World Truck Series garage at Talladega Superspeedway is the former Cup Series garage.
+There are four NASCAR Cup Series Garages in the Talladega Garage Experience.
+Each structure has 11 bays each, for a total of 44 bays.
+The NASCAR Xfinity & Camping World Truck Series garage at Talladega Superspeedway is the old Cup Series garage.
 The ARCA Menards Series Paddock is an 18,000-square-foot paved lot located behind the Talladega Garage Experience.